India’s CoinDCX Suffers $44 Million Sophisticated Hack

 The breach underscores the growing threat of cyberattacks on centralized crypto platforms and renews calls for industry-wide standards in cybersecurity and incident disclosure.
 CoinDCX’s ability to manage recovery, rebuild trust, and reinforce its defenses will be closely watched in the coming weeks.

-For users and investors, the episode serves as another stark reminder of the persistent risks associated with digital asset platforms, even the most prominent ones.
+This whole incident serves as a reminder of the persistent risks associated with digital asset platforms, even the most prominent ones.

-CoinDCX co-founder and CEO Sumit Gupta announced a Recovery Bounty Program on his social media offering up to 25% of any recovered funds to individuals or teams who can help trace and retrieve the stolen crypto.
+Sumit Gupta, the CoinDCX co-founder and CEO announced a Recovery Bounty Program.
+The program offers up to 25% of any recovered funds to those who can help trace the stolen crypto.

 I’m a passionate and experienced Writer, Broadcaster, and Communications professional with a diverse background spanning sustainability, digital transformation, branding, employee communications, Web3, crypto, and current affairs.
 I thrive on blending storytelling, voice, strategy, and news reporting to engage and connect with audiences in meaningful and impactful ways.